pbhagyashri/bhagyashri-rails-portfolio-project/notes.md

 Relationships between Models :

-User has many reviews and has many Restaurants through Reviews
+User has many Restaurants and has many reviews through Restaurants

 Restaurant has many Reviews and has many Users through Reviews.